JayG67/cruise/README.md

 **Jay Gallagher**

-Principle Software Quality Engineer showcasing flexability to learn front and backend development.
+Principal Software Quality Engineer capable of full-stack development.
+I didn't want to use someone elses app to show my testing experience so I learned how to create my own app to use for testing.

 This project reflects:

 * 30+ years in SQA
-* Strong focus on testability and structure
+* Strong focus on testability and automation
+* Real-world engineering practices (CI, integration testing, DB-backed APIs)
-* Practical, production-minded engineering
+* Practical, production-minded system design

 ---

 ## 📌 Purpose

-This repository serves as a **portfolio project** demonstrating real-world backend and frontend integration, not just isolated code samples.
+This repository serves as a **portfolio project** demonstrating:

+* Full-stack development capability
+* API + database integration
+* Automated testing strategy
+* CI/CD workflow implementation

 ---